-Article 10
+Article 1 Article 10 An anti-dumping measure shall be applied only under Members shall take all necessary steps to ensure that the circumstances provided for in Article VI of GATT the imposition of a countervailing duty on any product 1994 and pursuant to investigations initiated and of the territory of any Member imported into the conducted in accordance with the provisions of this territory of another M ember is in accordance with the Agreement.
+The following provisions govern the provisions of Article VI of the GATT 1994 and the application of Article VI of GATT 1994 in so far as terms of this Agreement.
+Countervailing duties may action is taken under anti-dumping legislation or only be imposed pursuant to investigations initiated regulations.
+53 and conducted in accordance with the provisions of this Agreement and the Agreement on Agriculture.
+54

-Members shall take all necessary steps to ensure that the imposition of a countervailing duty on any product of the territory of any Member imported into the territory of another Member is in accordance with the provisions of Article VI of the GATT 1994 and the terms of this Agreement.
-Countervailing duties may only be imposed pursuant to investigations initiated and conducted in accordance with the provisions of this Agreement and the Agreement on Agriculture.
+Just as Articles 1 and 11.1(a) of the Safeguards Agreement have been construed to require adherence to both GATT Article XIX and the Safeguards Agreement, Articles 1 and 10 require adherence to both GATT Article VI and the Antidumping and Part V of the SCM Agreements. respectively.55

-Just as Articles 1 and 11.1(a) of the Safeguards Agreement have been construed to require adherence to both GATT Article XIX and the Safeguards Agreement, Articles 1 and 10 require adherence to both GATT Article VI and the Antidumping and Part V of the SCM Agreements. respectively.
+65. However, there is no similar language in the SCM Agreement with regard to GATT Article XVI.
+Indeed, in United States - FSC, the Appellate Body stated that "whether or not a measure is an export subsidy under Article XVI:4 of the GATT 1947 provides no guidance in determining whether that measure is a prohibited export subsidy under Article 3.1(a) of the SCM Agreement."56 Thus, the Parts II and III of the SCM Agreement do not strictly interpret GATT Article XVI.

-- 65. However, there is no similar language in the SCM Agreement with regard to GATT Article XVI.
-Indeed, in United States FSC, the Appellate Body stated that "whether or not a measure is an export subsidy under Article XVI:4 of the GATT 1947 provides no guidance in determining whether that measure is a prohibited export subsidy under Article 3.1(a) of the SCM Agreement."
-Thus, the Parts II and III of the SCM Agreement do not strictly interpret GATT Article XVI. - 66.
-Further, without any supporting authority, the EC attempts to craft additional limitations on measures permitted under footnotes 24 and 56.
-The EC argues that the term "under" actually means "confer and regulate positively the right" to take action.
-Yet, the ordinary meaning of the term "under" suggests that action "in accordance with" other GATT provisions is
+66. Further, without any supporting authority, the EC attempts to craft additional limitations on measures permitted under footnotes 24 and 56.
+The EC argues that the term "under" actually means "confer and regulate positively the right" to take action.57 Yet, the ordinary meaning of the term "under" suggests that action "in accordance with" other GATT provisions is